La Grande Illusion: Plot

 Maréchal and Rosenthal journey across the German countryside, trying to reach neutral Switzerland.
-Rosenthal injures his foot, slowing Maréchal down.
-They quarrel and part, but then Maréchal returns to help his comrade.
-They take refuge in the modest farmhouse of a German woman, Elsa, who lost her husband at Verdun, along with three brothers, at battles which, with quiet irony, she describes as "our greatest victories".
-She takes them in and does not betray them to a passing army patrol.
-She and Maréchal fall in love, despite not speaking each other's language, but he and Rosenthal eventually leave from a sense of duty after Rosenthal recovers from his injury.
+Rosenthal injures his foot, and the two are forced to take refuge in the modest farmhouse of a German woman, Elsa, who lost her husband at Verdun, along with three brothers at battles she describes as Germany's "greatest victories".
+She and Maréchal fall in love despite their language barrier, and they celebrate Christmas together.
+Following a few weeks of recuperation, Maréchal and Rosenthal continue their journey.
 Maréchal declares he will come back to Elsa and her young daughter, Lotte, if he survives the war.

-A German patrol sights the two fugitives crossing a snow-covered valley.
-They fire a few rounds, but their commanding officer, hurrying to the scene, orders them to stop, saying the pair have crossed into Switzerland.
+A German patrol sights the two fugitives in a snow-covered valley.
+They fire a few rounds but are stopped by their commanding officer, who says the pair have crossed into Switzerland.